mpajunen/phamda/docs/examples.rst

 Examples
 ========

-Here are a few examples highlighting the major features of Phamda.
+These examples highlight the major features of Phamda.
 Basic usage examples can also be found on the :doc:`function list</functions>`.